cnm13ryan/13ryanC.github.io/content/posts/RLtheory/RL_notes_P1.md

 - **Deterministic optimality:** While policies can be stochastic, a deterministic optimal policy always exists
 - **Existence of optimal policies:** Under regularity conditions (continuous bounded rewards, continuous transitions, compact action spaces), measurable optimal policies are guaranteed to exist

-**Measure-theoretic foundations:** For rigorous treatment of infinite trajectories and continuous spaces, one must ensure:
-- Measurability of policy functions for well-defined expectations
-- Application of Ionescu-Tulcea extension theorem for trajectory measures
-- Topological conditions for optimal policy existence

 **Simplifying assumptions** commonly made to avoid measure-theoretic complexity:
 1. **Finitude:** State and action spaces are finite
 2. **Full observability:** Agent has direct access to current state